 The smells.
 The sights.
 The flavors.
 The freshness.
 The voices.
 Together, these qualities define the bakery experience.
 If it’s a good one, your visual, olfactory, gustatory and auditory senses will spring to life the second you walk through the door.
 Intoxicating aromas should be in full bloom.
 A well-stocked bakery case should visually delight the eyes.

-Your taste buds should stand at attention as you consider your options.
-And your ears should fill with the sounds of a warm welcome.
+Your taste buds should stand at attention as you consider your options, and your ears should fill with the sounds of a warm welcome.
 If you stopped by such a bakery for a donut or muffin, rest assured you’ll be walking out with at least five or six more goodies.
-Your lack of resistance is a sign that good bakery protocols have been put in place.
+Your lack of resistance is a sign that good bakery protocols are in place.

-One of the area’s most lauded French-style bakeries, Baguette Magic gets its name honestly.
-Baguettes and other breads are made using authentic techniques.
+Among the area’s most lauded French-style bakeries, Baguette Magic gets its name honestly.
+Both locations are hotspots for baguettes and pastries made using authentic techniques.
 A must-try item are the cruffins—a cross between a croissant and muffin with a rotation of fillings that include lemon curd, Key lime, strawberry and more.

 Treats to try: Cruffins filled with lemon curd, twice-baked chocolate raspberry croissant, almond cream croissants